ShahadAliAldawsari/m3w1d3_getx/README.md

 # Using GetX in Flutter

-- First we need to add the dependencies
+- *First:* add the dependencies
 get: ^4.6.5

-- Second Create The Controller
+- *Second:* create the controller

-- Then Create The Widget
+- *Then:* create the widget

-- Finally Call The Widget in The main
+- *Finally:* call the widget in the main